 Return to listing

-The field hospital in Qingchuan is one of two delivered, constructed and equipped by AmeriCares as part of the post-earthquake response.
-Construction has been completed on the second AmeriCares field hospital, which is located in Wenchuan County and is expected to open in early August.
-Wenchuan was the epicenter of the May 12 quake, where approximately 35,000 people alone were injured.
-The new field hospital, situated on the site of the devastated Xuankou Township Hospital, will provide services for anywhere between 80 and 200 patients daily.
+Construction is currently underway on the second AmeriCares field hospital in Wenchuan County, the epicenter of the May 12 quake, where approximately 35,000 people alone were injured.
+Situated on the site of the devastated Xuankou Township Hospital, the new facility is expected to provide services for anywhere between 80 and 200 patients daily.
 Like its counterpart in Qingchuan, this hospital will also feature operating and emergency rooms, a laboratory, maternity ward and at least two patient wards.

 “The people in Wenchuan and Qingchuan are remarkably resilient, but the day-to-day living experience is still difficult here,” says Hoyer, who has been in China since May 17, five days after the earthquake.
 “By helping to meet the health care needs of these two communities, AmeriCares is supporting thousands of people as they continue the recovery process.”

 Help save lives in China and around the world. »